© Andrea Driessen

 On vacation, having lived all my life so far in the Midwest, I was hopelessly drawn to the stunning scenery and geography of the Pacific Northwest, including Vancouver BC.
 It all viscerally felt like home.
 So after four years at Open U and nearly 30 years on the Plains, I moved to Seattle.
 Gratefully, I was hired by a similar company, Discover U. My role again was to curate speakers to present a wide array of short, engaging courses, and package these programs for adult learners.

 After a few years, I grew restless.
 At a small company, you can only go so far, unless you’re an owner.
 So in 1999, I set sail with my own “entrepreneurship.”
 I named her Amplify, a speakers’ bureau, and began recommending speakers and trainers to corporations and associations locally and nationally.

 But within a few years, I began to see the writing on the wall: bureaus as a meeting industry niche were becoming commoditized.
 Most offered, and still do offer, the same roster of speakers.
 The same service set.
 Meanwhile, the internet was leveling the playing field, and meeting planners could more directly access some speaking talent themselves.
 Further, meeting participants’ expectations were evolving, as attendees began to demand more from an event experience than simply being passive listeners in an audience.
 They wanted to actually participate in their own learning.
 (Doh!)

 Indeed, smart audiences crave engagement in relevant conversations and problem solving with their peers, and they want to learn from one another and from outside experts.

 So in 2007, I launched No More Boring Meetings, taking the helm as Chief Boredom Buster.
 In addition to providing meeting planners with top speaker and entertainer talent who understand the importance of interactivity, we see meetings as holistic systems that, when optimally designed, create much more powerful event experiences—before, during and after meetings.
-Attendees are indeed participants in co-creating learning communities, and in contributing to events that help them solve their most pressing challenges.
+Attendees are indeed participants in their own learning communities, and in contributing to events that help them solve their most pressing challenges.